Surrey Ethics Commissioner Office

 The position of Surrey Ethics Commissioner Office (SECO) was established by the Ethics Commissioner Establishment Bylaw, 2020, No. 20018.
 The Ethics Commissioner is a neutral, independent officer who oversees the conduct of elected officials at the City of Surrey, and operates independently of City Council and City Administration.

 The Ethics Commissioner is appointed by Council for a term of up to two years, and their term may be renewed for a maximum of three 1-year terms.
-Council appointed Reece Harding as the Ethics Commissioner for a term of two years, beginning July 13, 2020.

 There is no legislation in British Columbia mandating a specific type of ethical framework for municipalities.
-The standards of conduct expected of elected officials are outlined in legislation and other binding documents, the most important of which is the Council Code of Conduct Bylaw, 2020, No. 20020.
+The standards of conduct expected of elected officials are outlined in legislation and other binding documents, the most important of which is the Consolidated Council Code of Conduct Bylaw, 2020, No. 20020.

 Provide advice to Council Members on behaviour that would be consistent with the Council Members' ethical obligations under the Code of Conduct;

 Deliver training, as part of orientation or on an annual basis, on any aspects of ethical conduct that the Commissioner determines may be valuable for Council Members, which includes the ability to compel attendance of the Council Members;

 Receive, review, investigate and adjudicate complaints related to the conduct of a Council Member and violations of the Code of Conduct;

 Decide whether the matter is within the jurisdiction of the Commissioner;